zderApfel/RoU/README.md

 * Reputation: Represents the NPCs opinion of the player character
 * Loyalty: Represents a mercenaries loyalty to the cause
 * Cowardice (hidden): The liklihood that the NPC will flee from combat when damaged or threatened. *HINT: This decreases significantly when an NPC is armed.*

+## Legendary Attributes

+For any attribute that's at level 20, you can continue training that attribute with a 1% chance to gain a legendary attribute.
+Only one legendary attribute can be acquired per character, and cannot be removed.

+* Melee - You can no longer be handcuffed, you break out of them with ease
+* Shooting - 20% chance not to consume ammo for MOST guns
+* Health - +50 maxiumum health
+* Agility - Can block bullets by blocking with a melee weapon with 2+ parry power at a BP cost
+* Charisma - All social checks automatically succeed

+### Passive Activites

+During an exploration phase where they're not doing anything, you can select a passive activity for a merc to do:

+* Weightlifting = 3% chance to increase Strength/Health.
+Requires a 1 day rest period
+* Target Practice = 3% chance to increase Shooting.
+Costs an amount of money to spend on ammunition
+* Cardio = 3% chance to increase Agility/Health.
+Requires a 1 day rest period
+* Casino = Chance to win or lose money.
+Scales with Charisma
+* Casino (cheating) = Higher chance to win money, but loss means getting [detained](#detained).
+Scales with Agility/Charisma
+* Theft = Chance to steal some extra items, but with a chance to be detained.
+Scales with Agility/Charisma.
+Requires a 1 day rest period
+* Scout = Can scout out a raid area for you to provide some basic details.
+Has a chance to result in death.
+Scales with Agility/Shooting.
+Requires a 1 day rest period

+### Specializations

+Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have a special ability that they can use in the field.

+* Surveillance Expert - Nearby hostiles can be seen through walls
+    Requires: N/A
+* Master Thief - Lockpicking is double-rolled, with a 20% chance to not consume the lockpick
+    Requires: Agility 14, Charisma 12
+* Martial Artist - Can parry melee weapons with your fists
+    Requires: Agility 16, Strength 14
+    Doesn't allow blocking bullets with hands with the
+* Heavyweight - You resist 50% of BP damage BEFORE all other resistances
+    Requires: Strength 16, Health 14
+* Packrat - Doubled pocket inventory space
+    Requires: N/A
+* Infiltrator - Doesn't make noise when jogging
+    Requires: Agility 15
+* Hacker - Has a chance to bypass an electronic countermeasure without finding the passcode (keypads, computers, etc.)
+    Requires: N/A
+    Works only once per device
+    Matches the character's lockpicking chance (stacks with master thief)
+* Silver Tongue - Speech checks are double-rolled
+    Requires: Charisma 16

+## Hideout

+The Hideout serves as a hub for you to manage your mercs and plan your next move.

 ## States